AnwarAlshm/BookHub/README.md

 Developers and users: To obtain the most recent source code and make modifications or improvements.
 Updates and resources: Check out the materials and get updates on the project's development.
 Your involvement is valuable to the success of BookHub!
+# Communication Channels
+BookHub encourages active communication among developers, users, and contributors through multiple platforms:
+GitHub Issues and Discussions: A primary communication channel for reporting bugs, requesting features, and general discussions about the project's development.
+Social Media: BookHub maintains a presence on Instagram to share updates, community contributions, and new releases.
+Mailing list: Google Groups will manage a mailing list for broader announcements, updates, and user submissions (questions, comments, or other feedback).
+# Developer Guidelines
+To maintain quality and consistency across the project, BookHub follows these developer guidelines:
+Code Standards: Follow PHP, HTML, and CSS best practices, ensuring code is clean, readable, and well-commented.
+Commit Messages: Use clear and concise commit messages, indicating the scope of changes.
+# Documentation
+Our documentation aims to provide an overview of what we have developed so far, even though the project is still a work in progress.
+The goal is to offer insights into the current functionality, as well as guidance on expected features and best practices.
+While we are new to managing an open-source project, this documentation will serve as a foundation for users and contributors to understand the system.
+It is important to note that the documentation is not yet fully complete and will be updated by a project moderator as new features are added and improvements are made.
+We encourage feedback and contributions to help us enhance the documentation over time.
+# Maintaining a FAQ
+Maintaining a Frequently Asked Questions (FAQ) section helps users quickly find answers to common queries and understand how to use the system effectively.
+Below are some example questions and answers we could include in the BookHub FAQ:
+1. How do I borrow or return a book?
+   To borrow or return a book, simply login to your account, search for the book you want, and follow the instructions to complete the process.
+For returning, visit the "My Loans" section and follow the return procedure.
+2. Why do I need to provide my email address when signing up?
+   Your email is required for account confirmation and notifications regarding book loans, returns, and due dates.
+This helps ensure smooth communication between users and the library.
+3. How do I check the availability of a book?
+   To check if a book is available, use the search function on the platform and look for the availability status displayed next to the title.
+If the book is currently borrowed, you can reserve it for when it becomes available.
+4. Can I extend my loan if I need the book for longer?
+   Yes, you can extend your loan period if the book is not requested by another user.
+Go to your account, find the book in your "My Loans" section, and select the option to renew it.
+5. How can I report an issue or request support?
+   If you encounter any issues or need assistance, you can report them through the "Help & Support" section on the platform or by contacting our support team via email.
+6. Is BookHub free to use?
+   Yes, BookHub is completely free and open-source.
+Libraries and users can take advantage of its features without any cost.
+7. How do I stay informed about new features and updates?
+   You can stay updated by subscribing to our mailing list or following us on social media.
+# Developer Documentation
+Developer documentation is typically written by developers and is aimed at those with programming experience.
+Its purpose is to guide other programmers in understanding and working with the codebase.
+While it includes technical details, it also focuses on collaborative aspects, helping developers navigate the code and contribute effectively.
+For the BookHub project, wikis will be used to structure and organize all developer-related information.
+You can find the developer documentation within the design documents.
+# Hosting
+The BookHub system will be hosted on:
+GitHub: As an open-source project, BookHub will store its source code, documentation, and bug tracker on GitHub so that everyone can access it from users and developers.
+# Code of Conduct
+BookHub follows a standard code of conduct to ensure the community remains welcoming, respectful, and inclusive:
+Respectful Communication: All participants are expected to engage respectfully, ensuring that contributions are constructive and considerate.
+Inclusive Participation: We welcome contributors of all experience levels, backgrounds, and identities.
+Discrimination of any kind will not be tolerated.
+Reporting Violations: If you observe behavior that violates this code, please report it to the project maintainers for resolution.
+# Announcing
+Announcements are a key part of our project and will be featured prominently.
+They will consist of brief, keyword-rich paragraphs that provide essential updates.
+However, since this is a course project, all announcements will remain private and internal, visible only to our team members, ensuring that project developments are kept within our group.